Fast Onboarding

 SlideScope is a strong fit for research and educational workflows.
 Clinical diagnostic use depends on each institution's own validation, regulatory, and medical software requirements.

-Last reviewed on April 28, 2026.
+Last reviewed on July 5, 2026.
 Pricing, trial, and version facts on this page are synchronized with the public app configuration used by the SlideScope desktop app.

 Dedicated landing pages for the exact microscopy viewer searches researchers, labs, and pathology teams use most often.

-Start here if you need one overview page for CZI, ND2, SVS, and TIFF viewing on Windows and macOS.
+Open page →Start here if you need one overview page for CZI, ND2, SVS, and TIFF viewing on Windows and macOS.

 Open page →Focused page for Zeiss CZI workflows, multi-channel imaging, Z-stacks, and linked file review.